alireza-aghelan/medical-image-super-resolution/README.md

 Real-ESRGAN model are fine-tuned using medical image datasets.

 In this project, we worked on retinal images - chest X-ray images.
 We used the STARE dataset of retinal images and Tuberculosis Chest X-rays (Shenzhen) dataset.
-Our fine-tuned model produces more accurate and natural textures, and the output images have better detail and resolution compared to the original real-esrgan model.
+Our fine-tuned model produces more accurate and natural textures, and its outputs have better detail and resolution compared to the original Real-ESRGAN outputs.

 datasets can be downloaded from the link below: